topdeoo/topdeoo/README.md

   <div align="left">
     <h2> Hi there 👋 </h2>

-    Here's Virgil.
+    <p> Here's Virgil.
 An undergraduate student in NENU.
-A CSer who live a failed life.
+A CSer who live a failed life. </p>

     <ul>
       <li> 🔭 I’m currently working on Combinatoral Optimization Problem and Computer System such as OS </li>